Ruach/ruach.github.io/_posts/2020-06-01-gem5-macroop-to-microop.markdown

 python doc string, *allocString* that consists of CPP formatted microop object instantiation code (line 117-125).
+Note that these statements instantiate CPP classes of microop.

-However, it contains unfinished part that should be replaced by proper string
+However, the string contains unfinished part that should be replaced by proper ones
 (line 126-131).
-Most of the substituted part is excerpted from the microop class field, but only the microFlags are passed from as an argument of getAllocator.
+Most of the substituted part is excerpted from the python microop class fields.
-This flag indicates property of microop such as whether it is the first or last microop of macroop.
+When the LimmOp python class instance is generated, it sets *className* as Limm.
+Therefore, there should be Limm CPP class that can be instantiated.
+For the details,
+please refer XXX

 ###Finalize Macroop class definition with template sbustitution
-Although microop constructions code is the most important part of generating definition of macroop in the getDefinition function, it needs other parts of macroop class should be translated into cpp code.
+Although microop constructions code is the most important part of generating CPP class definition of macroop, the generated CPP macroop class requires other part to be filled out by the getDefinition function,

-Because every macroop in X86 is defined through replacing some part of MacroConstructor template, each macroop should prepare its own substitution string that can retrieve class definition of corresponding macroop.
+Because every macroop in X86 is defined through replacing some part of MacroConstructor template, each macroop should prepare its own substitution string that can retrieve CPP class definition of corresponding macroop.

 This macroop dependent substitution string is prepared as